 A Holder will not have any right to institute any proceeding with respect to the Indenture or for any remedy thereunder, unless (i) such Holder shall have previously given to the Trustee written notice of a continuing Event of Default, (ii) the Holders of at least 25% in aggregate principal amount of the outstanding Notes shall have made a written request, and offered reasonable indemnity, to the Trustee to institute such proceedings, (iii) the Trustee shall have failed to institute such proceeding within 60 days and (iv) the Trustee shall not have received from the Holders of a majority in aggregate principal amount of the outstanding Notes a direction inconsistent with such request.
-(Section 507) However, the Holder of any Note will have an absolute right to receive payment of the principal of and interest on such Note on or after the respective due dates and to institute suit for the enforcement of any such payments.
+(Section 507) However, the Holder of any Note will have an absolute right to receive payment of the principal of and interest on such Note on or after the payments.
 (Section 508)